 This is especially useful if you are dealing with transmission and connectivity issues but still have a connection.

 Other important features include IPv4 and IPv6 support, as well as log file generation for further analysis and reporting.
-This utility is free to download and use For LIFE – Download it be
+This utility is free to download and use For LIFE – Download it below!

 2. Open Visual Traceroute